Austin Kraal Memorial Volunteer Program

 Taking place within the Sawtooth National Recreation Area, project types vary in length, difficulty, and location.
 Trail maintenance projects give volunteers an opportunity to clear trails of yearly downfall using traditional hand tools while working as a team under the guidance of the project leader.
 In addition to trail maintenance, volunteers engage in forestry and wildlife projects such as weed abatement, tree planting, meadow encroachment, and Whitebark Pine protection.
 Groups and individuals are welcome to participate in a variety of single-day and multi-day trips in and out of wilderness.

 Yes, I want to volunteer!
 What’s next?

 First, click on the volunteer link to sign up and let us know who you are.
-Next, find a project that speaks to you from our 2020 schedule below.
+Next, find a project that speaks to you from our 2021 schedule below.
 Finally, send an email to email@example.com to reserve your spot on a project.
 Before you arrive, please review the volunteer CHECKLIST for a list of essential gear and COVID-19 protocols.
+Information about the specific meeting location and other details will be shared with volunteers once their spot is confirmed via email.
 If you have any questions, please reach out to the email above.
 We look forward to seeing you on the trail!

 August 17th Wednesday–Alpine Way (528) trail maintenance.
 Volunteers will meet at the Iron Creek trailhead at 9am and hike towards Stanley Lake.
 There are a handful of logs to be cut in addition to brushing work.

 August 18th Thursday–North Fork West Pass (115) trail maintenance.
 Meet at the East Fork trailhead next to Bowery Guard Station at 9am for a day trip of crosscut work and drainage maintenance to the pass.